ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     (i.e. any value will be accepted within that field).

--   [Embedded Passport Tokens](#embedded-passport-tokens) (including those that are nested within the limits and trust model set out elsewhere in this specification) SHOULD be included as needed to satisfy a condition, but such tokens that are not from trusted Identity Brokers or that do not have relevant RI Claim Objects can be safely ignored.
+-   [Embedded Passport Tokens](#embedded-passport-tokens) (including those that are nested within the limits and trust model set out elsewhere in the related specifications (i.e. this specification, the AAI specification, and relevant OIDC specifications) SHOULD be included as needed to satisfy a condition, but such tokens that are not from trusted Identity Brokers or that do not have relevant RI Claim Objects can be safely ignored.

 -   Format: